-Vitax is a third generation family-owned business with roots which go back long before the gardening industry as it is known today even existed.
+Vitax is a fourth generation family-owned business with roots which go back long before the gardening industry as it is known today even existed.

 Our origins can be traced back to G H Richards Limited, established in 1880 and based in Bermondsey, London.
 Richards was a pioneer manufacturer of insecticides and supplier of horticultural sundries.

-During the second World War, my grandfather, Frank Henry Gooding, a tomato grower on Guernsey, was evacuated to London.
+During the second World War, my grandfather, Frank Henry Gooding, a tomato grower and sales agent based on Guernsey, was evacuated to London.
 After the war he became involved with, and later took control of, Synchemicals Limited, a company formed in this period of austerity and rationing to promote the use of growth hormone products to growers and nurseries.

 Synchemicals originally sold products to G H Richards Limited but later acquired the business and adopted its Bermondsey base as the company headquarters.

-My father, Brian, and my uncle, Douglas, joined Synchemicals and, as the gardening market burgeoned in line with improved living standards, they developed a portfolio of garden and professional products throughout the 50′s, 60′s and 70′s.
+My father Brian, and my uncle Douglas, together with my aunts Valerie and Suzette, joined Synchemicals and, as the gardening market burgeoned in line with improved living standards, it developed a portfolio of garden and professional products throughout the 50’s, 60’s and 70’s.
 These included the introduction of the now famous “Nippon” ant killer brand.
 I became the third generation of the family to be involved in the business when I joined the Company in 1980.

 As the business expanded nationally, it became increasingly cumbersome to deliver to all our customers from South-east London and in 1988 we relocated to larger purpose-built premises in Coalville, Leicestershire.